petergeoghegan/pg_hexedit/README.md

 ### Building pg_hexedit

+There are no pg_hexedit packages available.  pg_hexedit follows a simple trunk-based development model without any formal assigned versions.
+The only way to install pg_hexedit is to build it from source yourself.

 Note that pg_hexedit is a fork of [pg_filedump](https://wiki.postgresql.org/wiki/Pg_filedump).
 The pg_hexedit executable, which is what actually generates wxHexEditor format XML, must be